saad-khannn/project-tumapsafe/README.md

 The project development and project itself utilize the following technogies and resources:
 - Angular Framework
 - Typescript
-- html
+- HTML
-- css using Bootstrap
+- CSS using Bootstrap
-- mapping was done using Angular Google Maps (agm)
+- mapping was done using Angular Google Maps (AGM)
 - the alerts database for storing TU alert messages uses Firebase
 - Python was used to parse emails in order to grab the alerts from an email account estabished for TUmapsafe